Another

 it was a pretty slow night for trick-or-treaters.

-In November Autumn went to
+In November Autumn went to Camp Scherman for the

 For December we plan on